Druwww/19_20_TWOIng4_Project/backend/README.md

 Each one with a CRUD

+## API

+### CRUD

-- C with the body
+- C with the body : put
-- R with the body
+- R with the body : get
         id to have a unique one
         parameters with value ton finds all those which coherente
-- U with the body : only the value you want to change with id
+- U with the body : only the value you want to change with id : post
-- D with id
+- D with id : delete

+### Stats
 And for the Satistics and particular requests

 - users/personsInHouse : return how many user got 1 personInHouse, 2, 3,...,6